-In the proposed method, face manifold [9, 29] are modelled using at most three Gaussian pose clusters describing small face motion around different head poses.
+In the proposed method, face manifold [9,29] are modelled using at most three Gaussian pose clusters describing small face motion around different head poses.
 Given two such manifolds, first (i) the pose clusters are determined, then (ii) those corresponding in pose are compared and finally, (iii) the results of pairwise cluster comparisons are combined to give a unified measure of similarity of the manifolds themselves.
 Each of the steps, aimed at achieving robustness to a specific set of nuisance parameters, is described in detail next.

-3.1 Face registration
+3.1.
+Face registration

-It can be observed that the corresponding variations due to head motion, i.e. pose changes, are highly nonlinear, see Figure 2 (a,b).
-A part of the difficulty of recognition from appearance manifolds is then contained in the problem of what is an
+It can be observed that the corresponding variations due to head motion, i.e. pose changes, are highly nonlinear, see Fig. 2a and b.
+A part of the difficulty of recognition from appearance manifolds is then contained in the problem of what is an appropriate way of representing them, in a way suitable for the analysis of the effects of varying illumination or pose.